pull out shelves rolling shelving sliding shelf

 1/4" Plywood Rear panel

-Same great Blum hardware as our standard pull out shelf
+Same great KV hardware as our premium pull out shelves

 Take a look at our on-line store for other great kitchen cabinet accessories such as trash and recycle systems from rev-a-shelf.
 Lazy Susan's and tip out tray cabinet accessories from rev a shelf.
 TV slide out and swivel systems (not from rev a shelf).
 We are always adding more items to our store if you cannot find the kitchen accessories or home storage item you are looking for just drop us a note and if we can get it we will add it.